 BALTIMORE – Muslim youth took some time of their studies Saturday afternoon to volunteer and hand out food to the homeless and needy during convention held during the weekend in Baltimore.
 “I think it’s important, to go out from your everyday work, school, and take the time to give back to your community,” 25-year-old Kaltuma …

 WASHINGTON, DC – A US Muslim umbrella group has partnered with Toyota to provide consultation for their Super Bowl commercial entitled “One Team”.
 “During these times of polarization, we were glad to work with Toyota to put forward a message of friendship among people of different faiths” Dr. Zahid Bukhari, Executive Director, the ICNA Council …

-The 15th Annual MAS-ICNA Convention, one of the largest and most diverse Islamic conventions in North America, will kick off in Chicago on Monday, December 26, to discuss the problems facing Muslims worldwide and particularly those in the US.
+The 16th Annual MAS-ICNA Convention, one of the largest and most diverse Islamic conventions in North America, will kick off in Chicago on Thursday, December 28, to discuss the challenges facing American Muslims and their strive to build a better future.

 Muslims in Atlanta will open their doors next Saturday to welcome their neighbors, in the third consecutive year of the event planned to clear up misconceptions about the Muslim community and counter rising hate crimes.

 Speakers at the Islamic Circle of North America’s South Central Convention held Nov.
 24-26 in Houston, Texas, didn’t mince words when describing the state of Muslims living in America during the presidency of Donald Trump.

 Held from November 24-26, the ICNA convention event attracted several non-Muslims, including women from a local Bible study group.

 Houston Muslim community invited their neighbors to meet them, ask questions and clear misconception about their faith.

 A North America umbrella Islamic group has hosted a coat drive earlier this month to offer some warmth to Long Island needy and homeless.